skip to main content skip to search skip to footer skip to accessibility statement

 Winter mortality in all ages

-Winter mortality index, all ages, persons, Southampton and England trendThe winter mortality index (which is used to compare between sexes, age groups and geographical areas) in England was significantly lower than every winter since the series began in 1991 to 1992, except in 2019 to 2020 (7.3%).
+Winter mortality index, all ages, persons, Southampton and England trendThe winter mortality index (which is used to compare between sexes, age groups and geographical areas) in England for August 2021 to July 2022 was significantly lower than every winter since the series began in 1991 to 1992, except in 2019 to 2020 (7.3%).

 Winter mortality index, all ages, persons, England and Southampton IMDIn Southampton’s wards, between 2019-20 to 2021-22 (3 years pooled) Thornhill (42.1%) and Swaythling (30.2%) have the highest levels of winter mortality.
 This is compared to 13.4% for Southampton over the same period and -17.4% in Bevois (a negative number means there are fewer winter deaths than summer ones).